 Studland - Knoll Beach

-Knoll beach forms the southern end of Studland Bay’s has four mile stretch of white sand.
+Knoll beach forms the southern end of Studland Bay’s four mile stretch of white sand.
 Backed by sand dunes the beach forms part of the Studland National Nature Reserve.

 Type of beach